 Many applications seek high speed and high performance under less than ideal operating conditions.
 In these application circuits, the implementation and construction of the printed circuit board is as important as the circuit design.
 Proper RF techniques must be used for device selection, placement, and routing as well as power supply bypassing and grounding to ensure optimum performance.
-Figure 43 to Figure 46 illustrate the recommended printed circuit board ground, power, and signal plane layouts implemented on the AD9744 evaluation board.
+Figure 41 to Figure 44 illustrate the recommended printed circuit board ground, power, and signal plane layouts implemented on the AD9740 evaluation board.

 One factor that can measurably affect system performance is the ability of the DAC output to reject dc variations or ac noise superimposed on the analog or digital dc power distribution.
 This is referred to as the power supply rejection ratio (PSRR).
-For dc variations of the power supply, the resulting performance of the DAC directly corresponds to a gain error associated with the DAC's full-scale current, IOUTFS.
+For dc variations of the power supply, the resulting performance of the DAC directly corresponds to a gain error associated with the DAC's full-scale current, Ioutfs.
 AC noise on the dc supplies is common in applications where the power distribution is generated by a switching power supply.
-Typically, switching power supply noise will occur over the spectrum from tens of kHz to several MHz.
-The PSRR vs. frequency of the AD9744 AVDD supply over this frequency range is shown in Figure 39.
+Typically, switching power supply noise occurs over the spectrum from tens of kilohertz to several megahertz.
+The PSRR vs. frequency of the AD9740 AVDD supply over this frequency range is shown in Figure 37.

-Figure 39.
-Power Supply Rejection Ratio (PSRR) vs. Frequency
+Figure 37.
+Power Supply Rejection Ratio (PSRR)

-Note that the ratio in Figure 39 is calculated as amps out/volts in.
+Note that the ratio in Figure 37 is calculated as amps out/volts in.
 Noise on the analog power supply has the effect of modulating the internal switches, and therefore the output current.
-The voltage noise on AVDD, therefore, will be added in a nonlinear manner to the desired IOUT.
+The voltage noise on AVDD, therefore, is added in a nonlinear manner to the desired IOUT.
 Due to the relative different size of these switches, the PSRR is very code dependent.
 This can produce a mixing effect that can modulate low frequency power supply noise to higher frequencies.
-Worst-case PSRR for either one of the differential DAC outputs will occur when the fullscale current is directed toward that output.
-As a result, the PSRR measurement in Figure 39 represents a worst-case condition in which the digital inputs remain static and the full-scale output current of 20 mA is directed to the DAC output being measured.
+Worst-case PSRR for either one of the differential DAC outputs occur when the full-scale current is directed toward that output.

+As a result, the PSRR measurement in Figure 37 represents a worst-case condition in which the digital inputs remain static and the full-scale output current of 20 mA is directed to the DAC output being measured.

-An example serves to illustrate the effect of supply noise on the analog supply.
+The following illustrates the effect of supply noise on the analog supply.
 Suppose a switching regulator with a switching frequency of 250 kHz produces 10 mV of noise and, for simplicity's sake (ignoring harmonics), all of this noise is concentrated at 250 kHz.
-To calculate how much of this undesired noise will appear as current noise superimposed on the DAC's full-scale current, I{OUTFS}, one must determine the PSRR in dB using Figure 39 at 250 kHz.
-To calculate the PSRR for a given R{LOAD}, such that the units of PSRR are converted from A/V to V/V, adjust the curve in Figure 39 by the scaling factor 20 Ω log (R{LOAD}).
-For instance, if R{LOAD} is 50 Ω , the PSRR is reduced by 34 dB (that is, PSRR of the DAC at 250 kHz, which is 85 dB in Figure 39, becomes 51 dB V{OUT}/V{IN}).
+To calculate how much of this undesired noise appears as current noise superimposed on the DAC's full-scale current, Ioutes, users must determine the PSRR in dB using Figure 37 at 250 kHz.
+To calculate the PSRR for a given R{LOAD} , such that the units of PSRR are converted from A/V to V/V, adjust the curve in Figure 37 by the scaling factor 20 Ω log (R{LOAD}).
+For instance, if R{LOAD} is 50 Ω , then the PSRR is reduced by 34 dB (that is, PSRR of the DAC at 250 kHz, which is 85 dB in Figure 37, becomes 51 dB $V{\text{OUT}}/V{\text{IN}}$).

 Proper grounding and decoupling should be a primary objective in any high speed, high resolution system.
-The AD9744 features separate analog and digital supplies and ground pins to optimize the management of analog and digital ground currents in a system.
+The AD9740 features separate analog and digital supplies and ground pins to optimize the management of analog and digital ground currents in a system.
 In general, AVDD, the analog supply, should be decoupled to ACOM, the analog common, as close to the chip as physically possible.
 Similarly, DVDD, the digital supply, should be decoupled to DCOM as close to the chip as physically possible.